Entertainment Software Rating Board: Enforcement

 In the United States, there have been attempts at the state and federal level to introduce laws requiring retailers to enforce the ESRB ratings system.
 In 2004, California Assemblyman Leland Yee sponsored a state bill requiring retailers to stock M-rated games on separate shelves that are at least 5 ft from the ground.
 The bill was passed, after it was modified to only require that retailers promote awareness of the ESRB ratings system to their customers.

 The following year, California passed AB 1179, a second bill sponsored by Yee, which banned the sale of "violent video games" to minors.
 The term was defined using a variation of the Miller test (originally created to judge whether a work is obscene), separate from any rating the game may have received.
 In a landmark ruling, the law was struck down by the Supreme Court in Brown v.
 Entertainment Merchants Association, which ruled that AB 1179 was unconstitutional because video games are a protected form of expression.

-In Canada, ESRB ratings are enforced under provincial laws by film ratings boards in Manitoba, New Brunswick, Nova Scotia, Ontario, and Saskatchewan.
-As in the U.S., most retailers voluntarily enforce the ratings regardless.
-Prior to the implementation of the Film Classification Act, 2005, which gave it the power to enforce ESRB ratings, the Ontario Film Review Board had used its own powers to classify the M-rated Manhunt as a film and give it a "Restricted" rating, legally barring its sale to those under 18.
+In Canada, ESRB ratings are enforced under provincial laws by film ratings boards in Manitoba, New Brunswick, Nova Scotia, and Saskatchewan, and by the Ministry of Public and Business Service Delivery and Procurement in Ontario.
+As in the U.S., retailers voluntarily enforce the ratings regardless.
+Prior to the implementation of the Film Classification Act, 2005, which gave it the power to enforce ESRB ratings, the Ontario Film Review Board had used its own powers to classify the M-rated Manhunt as a film and give it a "Restricted" rating to ban its sale to those under 18.
 By contrast, the British Columbia Film Classification Office considered the ESRB rating to be appropriate.